Jasonzhou97/tp/docs/UserGuide.md

 # GastroBook User Guide

-GastroBook is a **desktop app for managing restaurant reservations for small scale resturants who are only taking reservations for current day and next day, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+GastroBook is a **desktop app for managing restaurant reservations for small scale restaurants who are only taking reservations for current day and next day, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 * Table of Contents
   {:toc}